HL7/davinci-deqm/source/pages/index.md

   -  [General Guidance] gives overall guidance including preconditions, assumptions and an overview of the FHIR artifacts used in the different  reporting scenarios.

-  -  [Data Exchange] gives guidance on the interactions between Consumers and Producers to exchange the data-of-interest for a measure.
+  -  [Data Exchange] gives guidance on the interactions between Consumers and Producers to exchange the data of interest for a measure.

   -  [Individual Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the individual reports for a measure.